Injured Ramos not included in Spain’s list for Euro 2020

 The 35-year-old Ramos missed most of the second half of the season after a series of muscle injures and a knee problem that required surgery.

+Luis Enrique said he told Ramos about his decision in a phone call on Sunday.

+“I normally don’t make these calls but I decided to do it in Ramos’ case because of what he means to the national team,” Luis Enrique said, adding that he told the player to be “more selfish” and make sure he fully recovers so he can come back fully fit to help his club and eventually return to the national team.

-He would enter Euro 2020 with a chance to break the record for most appearances for a national team.
+Ramos would have had a chance to break the record for most appearances for a national team at Euro 2020.
 The veteran Spain captain already holds the European record with 180 appearances.
 The world record of 184 is held by Egypt player Ahmed Hassan.

+Manchester City defender Aymeric Laporte, who played for France’s youth squads but was also eligible to play for Spain, was among those included in Luis Enrique’s squad.

+“His call-up has nothing to do with Ramos not being able to play,” Luis Enrique said about Laporte.
+“We considered him since it became possible for him to be with us.
+He is a top player who can help us, with a lot of international experience with his club.”

 Spain will play in Group E along with Sweden, Poland and Slovakia.
 All of its games will be in the Spanish city of Seville, beginning on June 14 against Sweden.
 Its two warm-up matches will be against Portugal on June 4 and against Lithuania on June 8.